HestHub/nix-config/blog.md

    These are the files and way of working ill go through today, but there are more advanced features out there, something i will not look to closly today, but still worth mentioning.

-   Flake is an experimental feature....

-   HomeManager is a system for managing user specific config....

-   Maybe in the future, if i feel limited by what the base nix experience offer, ill look closer at incorperating these more advanced feature, but today ill stick to the basics.

-.
    firstly is the hardware-configuration.nix, this file tells nix what hardware its working with, CPU architecture, hard-drives, network card, and also sets up the firmware we need, sets CPU architecture and points out hard-drive partitions.

    So in short, hardware config lives here, and is something managed by nix itself, we dont edit this file by hand.